Keystone Service: Modern improvements

 Beginning in 2000, Amtrak and PennDOT spent $166 million to rehabilitate the Philadelphia to Harrisburg Main Line.
 This included the restoration of fully electrified service, as well as track improvements for a top speed of 110 mph.
 When the project was completed and electric service began in October 2006, travel times between Harrisburg and Philadelphia were reduced from 120 minutes to 95 minutes, with further time savings for through trains by eliminating the need for an engine change at Philadelphia.
 Service was also increased from 11 to 14 daily round trips.
 By FY 2010, ridership was up 91% since FY 2000 and 58% since FY 2006.

 Later improvements aimed to develop a sealed corridor without public at-grade crossings, which would allow future speed increases to 125 mph west of Philadelphia.
 The last two such at-grade crossings on the line, located just east of Mount Joy, were closed on September 24, 2014.
 They were replaced with a bridge connecting to a nearby street.
-Private crossings continue to be used on the line, however.
+However, private crossings continued to be used on the line.
+One private crossing east of Mount Joy was closed soon after a train collided with a tractor using the crossing.
+Today, only one private crossing remains on the line, west of Lancaster on a private roadway leading to a substation.